aicsx/Hackintosh-Asus-Prime-H310M-K-R2.0/README.md

-# Hackintosh macOS Monterey 12.3.1
+# Hackintosh Asus Prime H310M-K R2.0 i5 8400 coffee lake with macOS Monterey 12.3.1
 ![About This Mac](https://raw.githubusercontent.com/aicsx/Hackintosh-Asus-Prime-H310M-K-R2.0/main/screenshot/Schermata%202022-04-22%20alle%2015.38.54.png)

 **This is personal EFI for the installation of macOS 12.3.1 Monterey on an ASUS H310M-K R2.0 motherboard**